 “Are you currently taking any other medications?”
 This is the first question your doctor should ask you when prescribing a medication.
 This information helps prevent doctors from prescribing patients conflicting medications that may have harmful interactions with one another.
 Unfortunately, doctors may fail to ask for current medications or fail to identify potential drug conflicts.
 When doctors or nurses fail to ask, the result can be adverse drug interactions.
 If you suffered harm because of this medical error, speak with a Philadelphia adverse drug interaction lawyer.

 The effects of drug interactions depend almost entirely on the medications an individual takes.
 Since different drugs affect different parts of the body, not all adverse drug interactions will have the same effects.
 Usually, information about potential drug interactions is available at pharmacies and on several online services.

 The most dangerous drug interactions may even lead to:

 - Respiratory failure

 - Organ damage

-If you or a loved one has been harmed due to an adverse drug interaction, please contact the Pennsylvania adverse drug interaction lawyers of Lowenthal & Abrams for a free consultation, today.
+If you or a loved one has been harmed due to a harmful medication interaction, please contact the Philadelphia adverse drug interaction lawyers of Lowenthal & Abrams for a free consultation, today.